devmrwor/react-hooks-props-basics/README.md

 # Props Basics

+## Learning Goals

+- Use props to make reusable component templates
+- Understand how props are passed to a component

 ## Overview

 We'll take the next step with React components and examine how they can be used as dynamic templates by using **props**.

-## Objectives

-1. Understand how React components can be dynamic templates
-2. Create dynamic React components and show the HTML they create

 ## Introduction

-As the building blocks of React applications, components are _dynamic_, in that they can describe a template of HTML and fill in variable data.
+As the building blocks of React applications, components are _dynamic_, in that they can describe a **template** of HTML and fill in variable data.
 This lesson builds a real example of a blogging application to illustrate dynamic components.